kshahkshah/Mail2FrontMatter/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### TODO

+* Mail2FrontMatter::Watcher handles both configuration for the whole shebang as well as Mailman.
+Should be split
+* Some options intended to be configurable (media directory, etc) are not yet and essentially mean you can only run this from a middleman directory installation atm.